 The Engine Oil Life System calculates when to change the engine oil and filter based on vehicle use.
 Whenever the oil is changed, reset the system so it can calculate when the next oil change is required.
 If a situation occurs where the oil is changed prior to a CHANGE OIL SOON message being turned on, reset the system.

-After changing the engine oil, reset the system:
+After changing the engine oil and filter, the system must be reset.
+To reset the oil life system: